-Adobe Acrobat .pdf files for all documentation are included on the EnSight CD distribution (and were placed in the \$CEI_HOME/ensight80/doc/Manuals directory during the installation process).
-These documents (GettingStarted.pdf, HowTo.pdf, and UserManual.pdf) have been optimized for printing and formatted for letter-size paper.
+Adobe Acrobat .pdf files for all documentation are included on the EnSight CD distribution (and were placed in the \$CEI_HOME/ensight82/doc/Manuals directory during the installation process).
+These documents (GettingStarted.pdf, HowTo.pdf, UserManual.pdf, and others for advanced users) have been optimized for printing and formatted for letter-size paper.

-You can open these files and print any or all pages from within Acrobat, or you can send them out for printing.
+You can open these files and print any or all pages from within a pdf reader, or you can send them out for printing.